 Off-payroll working laws, known as IR35, have had a lot of publicity in recent months, with a few key challenges in the public sector.
-In March, TV presenter Lorraine Kelly defeated HMRC at her tax tribunal after successfully appealing her tax bill of £1.2 million.
+Last March, TV presenter Lorraine Kelly defeated HMRC at her tax tribunal after successfully appealing her tax bill of £1.2 million.
 Presenter Kaye Adams won a similar appeal for her tax bill of £124,000 in April.
 Most recently, Helen Fospero won her case at the tax tribunal over an £80,000 tax bill when she was working as a guest TV presenter on a contract basis for ITV.

 However, in September 2019, HMRC won a First Tier Tribunal case concerning the employment status of three BBC presenters who used personal service companies.
 With great confusion over the legislation, we take a look at what IR35 is and who it will affect.

 What is IR35?

 As announced by Philip Hammond in the 2018 Autumn Budget, IR35 will be extended to the private sector from 6 April 2020.
 These new rules will change the way consultants and contractors working for medium or large businesses are classified for payroll purposes.

 A medium or large business is defined as: